-- Nonconformity: "The document control system is not completely effective." - Objective Evidence: The Quality Auditor in the Blue Cell was using an uncontrolled form to record the results of first piece inspection. - Inspection Form, had all been used in the Blue Cell, so the Quality Auditor resorted to an uncontrolled form. - 2nd Why: The Quality Auditor in the Blue Cell was not aware that when no hard copies of a particular form were available that the latest version of all forms could be accessed through the company's database.
+- Nonconformity: "The document control system is not completely effective." - Objective Evidence: The Quality Auditor in the Blue Cell was using an uncontrolled form to record the results of first piece inspection. - 1st Why: Controlled hard copies of QF-010, First Piece Inspection Form, had all been used in the Blue Cell, so the Quality Auditor resorted to an uncontrolled form. - 2nd Why: The Quality Auditor in the Blue Cell was not aware that when no hard copies of a particular form were available that the latest version of all forms could be accessed through the company's database.